 My background is in heritage conservation – objects and sites, especially with regard to decision-making processes.
-While my current work is building on this by developing tools through processes that will both help make increased participation in conservation decision-making possible, it is also taking me to fields like action research, participatory governance, community psychology and digital design.
+While my current work is building on this by developing tools through processes that will both help make increased participation in conservation decision-making possible, it is also taking me to fields like action research, participatory governance and digital design.

 - Cutajar, J. D., Duckor, A., Sully, D. and Fredheim, L. H., 2016.
 A Significant Statement: New Outlooks on Treatment Documentation.
 Journal of the Institute of Conservation.
 DOI: 10.1080/19455224.2016.